-The Equipment Loan Program was launched on January 14, 2008, along with the start of the first Digital Media Lab in the Richard J. Information Commons (IC).
+The Equipment Loan Program launched on January 14, 2008, along with the start of the first Digital Media Lab in the Loyola Information Commons.
 This space that was created as a place to put digital media resources into the hands of students by reducing the financial barriers associated with accessing technology.

 What is the Equipment Loan Program?